-Faculty Clearing Rosters Due to Inactive Enrollment
+Faculty Clearing Rosters Due to Inactive Enrollment (Census)

 Pursuant to Title 5 Section 58004, faculty must clear the rosters of inactive enrollment no later than the end as of the day immediately prior before to the census day for all students.
-Inactive enrollment in a course is defined as follows: As of census day, any student who:
+Inactive enrollment in a course is defined as follows:

-- has been identified as a no show, or - · has officially withdrawn from the course, or
+As of census day, any student who:

-• is no longer participating in the course.
-A student shall be dropped if they are no longer participating in the course, except if there are extenuating circumstances.
-"No longer participating" includes, but is not limited to, excessive unexcused absences but must relate to nonattendance.
-"Extenuating circumstances" are verified cases of accidents, illness, or other circumstances beyond the control of the student.
+- · has been identified as a no show, or - · has officially withdrawn from the course, or - is no longer participating in the course.
+A student shall be dropped if they are no longer attending/participating in the course, except if there are extenuating circumstances.
+Students not actively participating as of census must relate to nonattendance.
+"Extenuating circumstances" are circumstances beyond the control of the student.
 The "drop date" shall be the day immediately preceding census day.